Journal or Book Title

 Spinal muscular atrophy (SMA) is the leading genetic cause of infant mortality.
 SMA results from deletions or mutations of survival motor neuron 1 (SMN1), an essential gene.
 SMN2, a nearly identical copy, can compensate for SMN1 loss if SMN2 exon 7 skipping is prevented.
 Among the many cis-elements involved in the splicing regulation of SMN exon 7, intronic splicing silencer N1 (ISS-N1) has emerged as the most effective target for an antisense oligonucleotide (ASO)-mediated splicing correction of SMN2 exon 7.
 Blocking of ISS-N1 by an ASO has been shown to fully restore SMN2 exon 7 inclusion in SMA patient cells as well as in vivo.
 Here we review how ISS-N1 targeting ASOs that use different chemistries respond differently in the various SMA mouse models.
 We also compare other ASO-based strategies for therapeutic splicing correction in SMA.
 Given that substantial progress on ASO-based strategies to promote SMN2 exon 7 inclusion in SMA has been made, and that similar approaches in a growing number of genetic diseases are possible, this report has wide implications.

 March 14, 2013

 Sivanesan, Senthilkumar; Howell, Matthew D.; DiDonato, Christine J.; and Singh, Ravindra N., "Antisense oligonucleotide mediated therapy of spinal muscular atrophy" (2013).
 Biomedical Sciences Publications.
-Paper 1.
+1.